Good Shephard Hospital, Eswatini

-We are at the forefront of operational research and development in Swaziland, working closely with the Ministry of Health to deliver HIV and TB services within the country.
+We are at the forefront of operational research and development in Eswatini, working closely with the Ministry of Health to deliver HIV and TB services within the country, and contributing to the Lubombo Health Research Unit.
 Through this programme of research, we have been pivotal in the country’s decentralisation of HIV and TB services.

 In addition, service improvement such as routine screening for TB in HIV populations, isoniazid prophylaxis therapy for at-risk groups, and the use of community peer educators (or Basiti) have been introduced nationally from research conducted at GSH.